 Next to the 4 scenarios which you can set to 'no repricing', repricing can also not be applied when there is no competition information available from the marketplace.
 This might be caused because it is a new product, or because there is a technical issue with fetching this data from the marketplace.
 If you are the only competitor on a product, no repricing is done either.

-You can see where these prices come from this list of competition.
-The one in red is your own shop/the preview.
+You can see where these prices come from this list of the competition.
+The one in orange is your own shop/the preview.
 (In this case, the preview differs from the actual shop price because there is a listing active that repriced the bag.)
 The one with the ‘x’ is the shop that’s excluded.
 As you can see, this is because the rating is only 57% while we’ve set to only compete with 75% and higher.

 When you’re happy with the results you can change the preview mode to active, press ‘ Save’ and ChannelEngine will do the rest.
 When the competitors’ prices change, yours will change along according to your settings.
 You can change these settings whenever you want, they will automatically be forwarded to the marketplaces, just like the normal price rules.